brettnew/pizza-delivery/README.md

 ## Setup/Installation Requirements

 * Clone the github repository.
-The site can be found here on GitHub, or click here to view it on the web.
+The site can be found here on GitHub, or click here: https://github.com/brettnew/pizza-delivery.
 * Open index.html in the browser of your choice.

 ## Known Bugs